 Emissions standards are federally regulated, but state safety inspections are a state’s prerogative.
 And like states themselves, state inspection laws can differ in quirky ways.
 Here in North Carolina, for instance, cars 35 years old or older don’t have to be inspected!

 So what are safety inspections checking?
 A number of systems.
 Your brakes, headlights, accessory lights, turn signals, steering and windshield wipers are among them.
 If you have a Check Engine light on, then one of our ASE certified technicians will need to diagnose and fix the problem before your car can pass.
 Safety inspections are just designed to keep you safe; they keep other drivers safe.
 If your brake lights don’t work and someone plows into you from behind, both of you could be hurt!

 Licensed Independent Inspection Stations

 In some states, inspections are required to be done in governmental inspection stations.
 North Carolina, however, licenses independent inspection stations — and Chapel Hill Tire is one of them!
-Next time that registration renewal rolls around, you’ll know where to go.
+Next time that registration renewal rolls around and you need a state inspection in Raleigh, Durham, Carrboro, or Chapel Hill, you’ll know where to go.